-Frozen pipes in an RV can cause a whole host of problems.
+Frozen pipes in an RV can cause a whole host of problems and costly repairs.
 If the pipes freeze, it can cause leaks in your RV that lead to damage and flooding.
 Frozen water lines can also burst while you’re away from home which will leave you with no running water at all!

-If your pipes freeze and burst, you might have to replace multiple parts of your RV.
+If your pipes freeze and burst, you might have to replace multiple parts of your RV’s water system.
 The cost for this type of damage can be very high depending on the extent of the issue you are facing, so keeping them from freezing in the first place is definitely recommended!